pytorch/rfcs/RFC-0011-InferenceMode.md

 * Goal: `InferenceMode` is semantically equivalent to `NoGradMode`, except some operations may not be supported.
 (In other words, this is a partial equivalence: *if* inference mode does not throw an error, then it behaves the same way as no grad mode).
+Caveat: this equivalence does not extend to methods that expose private implementation details; esp., `Tensor._is_view` and `Tensor._base`.

+* Goal: It should be possible to run code that allocates parameters (tensors with `requires_grad=True`) unchanged inside of an inference mode block.

 * Goal: Don't be a global or compile time flag.
 This makes `InferenceMode` widely applicable as it can still be used in processes